 Christine spent 10 years heavily involved in GSE reform on behalf of a large coalition and has deep subject matter expertise on issues ranging from underwriting and credit scoring to loan limits and guarantee fees, to private mortgage insurance and other credit risk transfer mechanisms, to name a few.

-Christine served as legislative counsel on the U.S. Senate Committee on Banking, Housing & Urban Affairs under former Chairman and U.S. Senator Alfonse D’Amato (R-NY) and Senator Lauch Faircloth (R-NC) where she staffed the Senate Banking’s Housing Subcommittee.
-During her time on the Committee, Christine was at the center of a number of legislative issues including HUD programs, RESPA-TILA reforms, FHA and GSE loan limits, private mortgage insurance cancellation, and manufactured housing, as well as Freddie Mac’s attempt to change its charter to allow for self-insurance to supplant the requirement that GSEs use traditional forms of credit enhancements for high loan-to-value ratio loans.
+Christine served as legislative counsel on the U.S. Senate Committee on Banking, Housing & Urban Affairs under former Chairman and U.S. Senator Alfonse D’Amato (R-NY) and U.S. Senator Lauch Faircloth (R-NC) where she also coordinated the legislative agenda for the Senate Banking Subcommittee on Housing and Opportunity.
+During her time on the Committee, Christine was at the center of a number of legislative issues including oversight of HUD programs, RESPA-TILA reforms, FHA and GSE loan limits, private mortgage insurance cancellation, and manufactured housing, as well as a number of other important issues.
+Christine also worked on the U.S. Senate Committee on Appropriations where she staffed several spending subcommittees.

 Involved in political work, Christine has volunteered on numerous campaigns, including Presidential, U.S. Senate and U.S. House races.
-A native of Chagrin Falls, Ohio, she has worked as a lobbyist in Ohio, as well as worked in the Ohio Senate, Ohio Attorney General’s office and Connecticut General Assembly.
+She has worked as a lobbyist in Ohio, as well as worked in the Ohio Senate, Ohio Attorney General’s office and Connecticut General Assembly.

 J.D., Capital University Law School, 1993

 Christine Hesse does not practice law.